Jamesway/docker-compose-php71-lamp-stack/README.md

 ## Notes

+*OS X and docker-sync*
-OS X and docker-sync - If you find volume syncs are slow, docker-sync is a workaround for the underlying INotify problem on OS X.
+If you find volume syncs are slow, docker-sync is a workaround for the underlying INotify problem on OS X.
 - Install docker sync https://github.com/Jamesway/docker-cheatsheet
-- Enable the docker-sync volume configurations and disable the folder mounts
+- Rename \_docker-compose-override.yml to docker-compose-override.yml (remove the underscore) to enable the docker-sync compose config.

+*docker-compose > docker*
 A cool side benefit of using compose - the flags are baked into the compose file so your commands are simpler:
 ```
 docker-compose run --rm [service_name_in_compose]